jestjs/jest/website/versioned_docs/version-29.7/MockFunctions.md

 // The last call to the mock function was called with the specified args expect(mockFunc).toHaveBeenLastCalledWith(arg1, arg2);

-// All calls and the name of the mock is written as a snapshot expect(mockFunc).toMatchSnapshot();
 ```

 These matchers are sugar for common forms of inspecting the `.mock` property.
 You can always do this manually yourself if that's more to your taste or if you need to do something more specific: